HMS-Core/hms-audio-editor-demo/README.md

 ## Running Procedure
 - Clone the code base to the local host.

-- If you haven't already registered as a developer, register and create an app on [AppGalleryConnect] (https://developer.huawei.com/consumer/cn/service/josp/agc/index.html).
+- If you haven't already registered as a developer, register and create an app on [AppGalleryConnect](https://developer.huawei.com/consumer/cn/service/josp/agc/index.html).
 - Compile and run on an Android device or emulator.

 ## Supported Environment